 Volume information is widely available from the following sources:

-- Mobile trading apps from banks or brokers.
+- Mobile trading apps offered by banks or brokerages.

 Trading volume significance

 Now that you know where to find volume data, the next step is understanding what it may be telling you.
-Volume alone shows how active trading is — but when viewed alongside price changes, it may offer clues about investor sentiment and whether a price move has broad support or is just a short-term fluctuation.
-Traders often use volume alongside price charts to assess market behaviour, interest levels, and potential changes in price direction, which they can then use to make trades.
+Volume on its own shows how active trading is — but when viewed alongside price changes, it may offer clues about investor sentiment and whether a price move has broad support or is just a short-term fluctuation.
+Traders often analyse volume together with price charts to assess market behaviour, interest levels, and potential changes in price direction, which can help inform their trading decisions.

 Also Read: Key differences between BSE vs NSE